joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/19/business/bitcoin-stock-market-today.html?searchResultPosition=2

 **Why Taxi Drivers Are Planning a Hunger Strike**\
-`New York's Taxi Industry has been decimated by multiple economic crisis.
-Drivers aren't happy with the city's response.`\
+`New York's taxi industry has been decimated by multiple economic crises.
+Drivers say the city's response is woefully inadequate`\
 https://nytimes.com/interactive/2021/10/19/nyregion/taxi-drivers.html?searchResultPosition=3

 **Rising Out of the Pandemic, City Ballet Ushers in a New Era**\